mathbalduino/go-codegen/docs/go-parser-api.md

 underlying type (name, fields, methods, etc).

 The library iterates over the parsed code using a `single-threaded` strategy.
-This can be improved in the future, but for now I didn't see the necessity.
-If you think it's important, [let me know](https://github.com/mathbalduino/go-codegen/issues/new).
+This can be improved in the future, but for now I don't see the necessity.
+If you think I'm wrong, please [let me know](https://github.com/mathbalduino/go-codegen/issues/new).